harisami/CarND-Path-Planning-Project/README.md

       s.set_points(ptsx, ptsy);
 ```

 I need to calculate how to break up spline points so that we can travel at the desired reference velocity.
-We set a target of 30m in the x direction ahead of our car and calculate the distance to target. `N` is the number of portions this distance is divided into.
+We set a target of 30m in the x direction ahead of our car and calculate the distance to target. `N` is the number of portions this distance is divided into. `ref_vel` is the target velocity and I create a 50 points path for the car to follow.

 ```c++
       double target_x = 30.0;